Sommaire

 - brain and bone development (especially in children and fetuses).

-How can the thyroid become unregulated?
+How can the thyroid become deregulated?

 What are the symptoms of thyroid dysfunction?